alexiskoss/minesweeper-info498/README.md

 ![slack sidebar](/img/8.png?raw=true)

 This is where your main interaction with our bot will take place. @ mention the bot by saying **@Minesweeper start game** and the bot will prompt you to play a game of Minesweeper as shown below.

+**side note:* you can actually @ mention the bot in any channel that it's a member of, but the game will always start in the private DM between you and the app itself!

 ![minesweeper game](/img/11.png?raw=true)